Practicum Program Description

 Schedules for practicum counselors are developed in consultation with the Practicum Coordinator at the start of the year.
 Practicum Counselors must be available all day Mondays and Tuesdays.

-Sample 20 Hour Practicum Training Contract:
+Sample 20-hour Practicum Training contract

-|Training Seminar & Group Consultation||
+|Training Seminar & group consultation||1.5|

-*These numbers are averages and are subject to change.
+*These numbers are averages and are subject to change

 Each practicum counselor office contains digital recording equipment and playback access, a computer with Internet and University of Washington library database access, and a printer.
 Typically, each counselor has her or his own office.
 However, shared office arrangements are made when schedules and space conflicts occur.

-Applying for Internship
+Applying for an internship

 Practicum counselors have the option of applying for the internship program at the Counseling Center.
-However, all applications from current (or past) practicum counselors will be reviewed in a similar manner to our other internship application.
+All applications from current (or past) practicum counselors will be reviewed in a similar manner to our other internship application.
 No special considerations will be provided for current trainees.
 While we hope you decide to apply to our practicum training program, we know that applying for an internship site within which you are currently training can be a stressful experience so we would like you to consider the impact of this situation (and all of its possible outcomes) carefully as you consider applying for a practicum counselor position here.